-The International Agricultural Development M.S. degree program prepares students for careers in global agricultural and rural development, especially, but not exclusively, of developing and less-industrialized regions.
+The International Agricultural Development M.S. degree program prepares students for careers in global agricultural and rural development.
 This is an interdisciplinary program designed to provide students with knowledge and skills that will enable them to implement, facilitate, and manage programs that enhance agricultural development, resource management, and rural life.
+Coursework and research is especially, but not exclusively, focused on issues facing developing countries and less-industrialized regions.

-Practical and on-site experience with development issues is encouraged and facilitated by guidance from the group's faculty members, who possess a wide range of experience in international development.
+Practical and on-site experience with development issues is encouraged through an independent research or capstone project.
+Students obtain guidance from partner organizations and the group's faculty members, who possess a wide range of academic experience in international development.

 Contact the Group office.